filipkober/How2Lift/How2Lift/README.md

 ## Overview

 How2Lift is a mobile application that helps users identify gym equipment and learn proper exercise techniques.
-The application uses camera recognition to scan gym equipment and provide detailed information.
+The application uses camera recognition to scan gym equipment and provide detailed information, exercise tutorials, and tracking capabilities.

 ## Technology Stack